ehix/cloud-study/aws/linkedin/aws-essential-training-for-developers/README.md

 # IaaS Networking
 ## Using security groups as firewalls
+All traffic is blocked by default and a security group rule allows external traffic.
+- A security group with no rules by default means all traffic is being blocked.
+- The rules allow specific traffic to pass through.

 Instances can use multiple SGs, and their rules become stacked together.

 - Launch wizard is the default name given to a SG when the instance is created with the wizard.